 Optimized Resource Allocation: Engage funders and other qualified advisors to identify, develop, and sustain a portfolio of efficiency-enabling initiatives and activities that are consistent with the alliance’s purpose.

 Prioritization Standards: Establish Board-determined policies to assure equitable allocation and appropriate prioritization of efforts.

+In addition to the five-year Strategic and Business Plans, NEEA’s Board of Directors approves an annual Operations Plan and budget.
+The Operations Plan links these key strategies to specific initiatives, performance metrics and milestones.
+It also provides input to alliance portfolio management systems to ensure the portfolio delivers value to the region based on a range of criteria, including: energy savings, levelized cost of energy saved, regional equity, rural/ urban equity and risk.
+This yearly planning process also helps ensure the alliance’s flexibility, by presenting new opportunities in a timely manner as those emerge within the five-year business cycle.

 Alliance Energy Savings and Other Value Metrics for this Plan

-The activities outlined in this Business Plan will produce market changes leading to energy savings in the near and long term as well as other values to the region and funders.
-NEEA staff estimates that the region will benefit from the following energy savings resulting from activities represented in the Business Plan.
+The activities outlined in this Business Plan will produce market changes leading to energy savings in the near and long term as well as other values to the region and funders, which are highlighted below.
 See Appendix 6 for more information on these value metrics.

 115-152 aMW of Co-Created Savings and 360-500 aMW of Total Regional electric energy savings within the 2020-2024 funding cycle.